Index

 Domestic Abuse Crimes and Incidents

-Across the Humberside Police Area, there have been just over 16,000 domestic abuse-related crimes recorded during each financial year between 2018/19 and 2021/22.
+Across the Humberside Police Area, there had been just over 16,000 domestic abuse-related crimes recorded during each financial year between 2018/19 and 2021/22, but this fell to around 15,500 in 2022/23.
+However, there has been an increase in the latest year to almost 17,400 domestic abuse-related crimes recorded for 2023/24.

 Violence Against the Person Crimes